eomereji/data-analysis/README.md

-# R
+# Data Analysis
-This repository contains projects and related content to R programming
+This repository contains projects and related content to Data Analysis and Visualisations